rob-derosa/org-transition/README.md

 ## Considerations
  * Policies configured at the Enterprise Account level supersede any configurations at the organization level
- * SAML/SSO, when configured at the Enterprise Account level, disables SSO/SAML configuration at the organization(s) level and will invalidate any organization level tokens (PAT/SAML)
+ * SAML/SSO, when configured at the Enterprise Account level, disables SSO/SAML configuration at the organization(s) level and will invalidate any organization level tokens (PAT/SAML/SSH)
    * Configuring SSO/SAML at the organization level is recommended if you're dealing with a small number of organizations
-  * If an Enterprise Account has SAML/SSO configured and an organization is being migrated underneath it, any Personal Access Token, SSH key, etc will need to be re-established which may affect any existing GitHub users or CI/CD workflows
+  * If an Enterprise Account has SAML/SSO configured and an organization is being migrated underneath it, any Personal Access Tokens, SSH keys, etc will need to be re-established which may affect any existing GitHub users or CI/CD workflows
  * If an organization is being moved into a new Enterprise Account (A) from a previous Enterprise Account (B), any Enterprise Account owners/admins from (B) will need to be re-added to (A) and re-authenticated
  * To promote innersource and sharing of repositories within an Enterprise Account, consider setting the visibility of repositories to `Internal` - this will allow anyone within the Enterprise Account (not just your organization) to find and contribute to that project.